wachrusz/X3DHSDK/Readme.md

 # X3DHSDK

 A lightweight, modular implementation of the X3DH (Extended Triple Diffie-Hellman) key agreement protocol in Swift.
-Built with CryptoKit and sarcasm.
+Built with CryptoKit.
 Optimized for mobile use cases and forward secrecy.

 ## 📦 Features